 We get a coffee each (tea is also possible) and a piece of the cake.
 The cake is made from poppy seeds and therefore has a druggy appeal to it and is called Makowiec.
 I manage to finish my cake and the tour comes to a close and has lasted around five hours in total.

 After the tour we are free to explore Gdynia or head on a train back to where we are staying.
 The tour was brilliant and gave me a great introduction into Polish cuisines and culture.
 If you are wondering why Pierogi and Bigos are not included on the tour, it is because they are cliched and most tourists who visit Poland will try these anyway, as I did on my previous visits to the country.
 I really had fun on this tour and recommend it to you all.
+However, I have to mention that the tour was tarnished by a cruel fake friend of mine who was supposed to be on the tour with me, but instead chose to not turn up, lie to me and force me into long years of depression.
 Here are a few videos I also made during the tour with Eat Polska: